 Related concepts: Diabetes mellitus – type I Introduction to diabetes: When a child starts drinking more or urinating more frequently, the thought of diabetes often springs into the parents’ minds.
 When should parents be concerned?
 What is diabetes?
 In healthy children a hormone called insulin pushes sugar from the blood into the body’s cells where […]

-Introduction to cough: Your home calms at night, the children are tucked into bed – but then loud coughing replaces the silence.
+Introduction: Your home calms at night, the children are tucked into bed – but then loud coughing replaces the silence.
 It’s impressive that a body so small can cough so loud.
 What is a cough?
 Coughing is an important part of the body’s defense system.
-It forcefully propels unwanted invaders up and out […]
+It forcefully propels unwanted invaders up and out of the […]

-Related concepts: Laryngotracheobronchitis, Infectious croup, Spasmodic croup.
 Introduction to croup: Picture this scene: A couple is spending a quiet evening at home with their one-year-old daughter, who has had a bit of a cold.
 At about 8 o’clock she begins coughing — an unusually loud, resonant cough.
-Over the next few hours, the sporadic cough […]
+Over the next few hours, the sporadic cough becomes increasingly frequent.
+She gets a fever.

-Related concepts: Varicella Introduction to chickenpox: Chickenpox is one of the classic childhood diseases.
+Introduction to chickenpox: Chickenpox is one of the classic childhood diseases.
 A young child covered in pox and out of school for a week is a typical scene.
 The first half of the week feels miserable from itching; the second half miserable from boredom.
-Since the introduction of the chickenpox vaccine, classic […]
+Since the introduction of the chickenpox vaccine, classic chickenpox is becoming […]

-Related concepts: West Nile virus, Yellow fever, Dengue fever, Colorado tick fever, St. Louis encephalitis, Western and Eastern equine encephalitis, Japanese encephalitis, California encephalitis, La Crosse virus Introduction to arboviruses: The West Nile virus has been in the news in recent years, but it is only one example of the arboviruses, a group than can […]
+Introduction to arboviruses: The West Nile virus has been in the news in recent years, but it is only one example of the arboviruses, a group than can and does cause serious illness.
+The La Crosse virus, for example, causes more damage each year than West Nile.
+What is arboviruses?
+The arboviruses (arthropod-borne viruses) are […]

-Related concepts: Cutaneous anthrax, Inhalation anthrax, Gastrointestinal anthrax Introduction to anthrax: Even in the best of times, being a parent can bring moments of fear.
+Introduction to anthrax: Even in the best of times, being a parent can bring moments of fear.
 Our children are such treasures.
 When people intentionally want to frighten and kill us, I believe parents feel it more acutely than most.
 What is anthrax?
-Anthrax is a bacterial […]
+Anthrax is a bacterial infection, similar in many ways to diphtheria.
+It […]

 Can you trust statistics?
 Back in 1999, a report from California’s Department of Developmental Services, concluded that the number of children with profound autism had grown from 2,778 in 1987 to 10,360 in 1999 — an increase of 273 percent!
 The study did not include the milder end of the spectrum, such as Asperger syndrome. […]